 Always use the longest translation in your designs and wireframes.
-If you pick all of your sizing based off of shorter translations, you’re going to be doing a lot of cleaning up later in the game.
+If you pick all of your sizing based on shorter translations, you’re going to be doing a lot of cleaning up later in the game.

-Understand the importance of localization when designing products
+Understand the importance of localisation when designing products